ssd-tutorials/cursor-position/README.md

-# cursor-position
+# Position of the cursor within the container
-Exercise files for the course Position of the cursor within the container
+Exercise files for the course **Position of the cursor within the container**